 When it comes to the future, Jodie has large expectations for the company.
 “In general, we want to continue to grow while maintaining a strong and sustainable business foundation”, she says.
 We feel it is important to grow at, or above, the market level, so that we are keeping pace with market needs and our customers’ ever evolving expectations.
 Continuing to put ourselves in the best position possible to serve our customers in the long run, is extremely important.
 We need to be better tomorrow than what we are today; we need to produce parts more quickly, less expensively, and with the same level of quality.
 Our future goal is to support the next twenty years of growth for our company and our service to the global medical device industry”.

 Would you like to know more about Onyx Medical?
 Also, read our blog article Profile in Focus: “ I am an enthusiastic and constant student” with Jodie Gilmore.
-If you have any questions about Elos Medtech or the acquisition, please contact me.
+If you have any questions about Elos Medtech or the acquisition, please contact us.